goramartin/master-thesis/docs/solutions/experiments/01-search-root-user-study.md

      3. In the "Vocabulary sources" select Wikidata and click on the button "save".
      4. Proceed by clicking on the large rectangle "Create data structure" button at the top of the page.
      5. Click the "Set root element".
-     6. In the top side of the panel select the **method X**.
+     6. **In the top side of the panel select the method X.**
      7. You have successfully opened the search dialog.
-2. The questionare below contains the four data structure descriptions.
+2. The questionnaire below contains the four data structure descriptions.
 Fill in the root search tasks questions.
-   - Your task is to only find the root class, you are not supposed to model the entire data structure.
    - During the search, please, try paying attention to the result lists and their relevance to your queries.
-You will need to answer a question about relevance in the questionaire.
+You will need to answer a question about relevance in the questionnaire.
 3. When you are finished with the tasks.
 Fill in the rest of the questions.

 **The search dialog tips**